-Users on phones use websites differently to someone on a computer.
+Users on phones use websites differently from someone on a computer.
 And things aren’t always as clear to see.

 Keep the menu easily accessible as pages will be longer.
 For example, a sticky nav is a great idea.
 Nothing worse than getting to the bottom of a long page and having to scroll back to the top to find the next page of interest.

 Don’t forget site speed – it needs to load quickly on mobile!
-Which leads me onto the next point.
+This leads me to the next point.

 We’ve looked in-depth at the cost of a slow website.